 a.
 The new situation is not a natural and gradual result of passing time.

 b.
-The new situation wasn't common or routine in the near past.
+The new situation wasn't common or routine in the recent past.

 c.
-The difference between the way things were before the change and what follows it, is significant, clear and recognizable through peoples' senses (minor changes that require measuring tools to notice, but a person cannot detect on his own, will not be defined as change).
+People can easily sense a significant and recognizable difference between the situation before and after the change.
+(Minor changes that can be measured using assessment tools, but which people cannot detect on their own, will not be defined as change).

 d.
-The new situation is relevant to the lives of individuals and has a direct or possible effect on them.
+The new situation is relevant to the lives of individuals and has a direct or potential effect on them.

-This analysis by Fox tells us that the process in which we are engaged here, is not one that leads to a minor or ancillary change, but rather to a deep and significant transformation at the school.
-The focal point of this transformation pertains to the its interconnection with the core axis the school chose, which, in itself, serves as the basis of the model and in its vision.
+Fox’s criteria indicate that the process in which we are engaged will not lead to a minor or ancillary change, but rather to a deep and significant transformation at the school.
+The focal point of this transformation pertains to its interconnection with the core area the school chose, which, in itself, serves as the basis of the model and the school’s vision.

-The depth of the change is another is yet another issue to consider.
-In order to have a better theoretical and practical grip on what it is we are trying to accomplish; we will define the depth of change by differentiating between two types of change the literature discusses: a "first-degree" change and "second-degree" change.
+The depth of the change is yet another issue to consider.
+To have a better theoretical and practical understanding of what we are trying to accomplish, we will differentiate between "first-degree" and "second-degree" changes, as defined in the literature.

-A "first-degree" change is one that takes place within an existing framework of values, interests, premises, and accepted norms.
-It does not involve a breakthrough, because it takes place within an unchanging, given system.
+First-degree change takes place within an existing framework of values, interests, premises, and accepted norms.
+It does not involve a breakthrough, because it takes place within a stable, preexisting system.
 This type of change may be thought of as "more of the same".
 There is a clear continuity between before and after the change.
 A first-degree change may occur naturally.

-Second degree change, however, expresses a transformation of the nucleus, the foundations, the basic paradigms.
-This type of change involves a sort of leap, and there is no clear continuity between past and post change.
+Second-degree change, in contrast, expresses a transformation of the core, the foundations, and the basic paradigms.
+This type of change involves a leap, and there is no clear continuity between the pre- and post-change situation.

-A change in the first degree is usually seen as routine, narrow and gradual.
-Change in the second degree is considered original, significant, and multi-dimensional.
-Sometimes, however, first degree changes can be creative and broad, whereas second degree changes may be gradual and uninspiring.
+A first-degree change is usually seen as routine, limited, and gradual.
+Second-degree changes are original, significant, and multi-dimensional.
+However, sometimes, first-degree changes can be creative and broad, whereas second-degree changes may be gradual and unimaginative.

-From the concise discussion above it is clear how significant it is that the consultant discusses the concept of change, the criteria for its application, as well as its their depth and scope with the leading team.
-At the end of this conversation, the partners should reach an agreement on the nature of the desired change, and make sure they see eye to eye regarding expectations from the undertaken change.
+This clarifies how important it is for the consultant to discuss with the leadership team the concept of change, the criteria for its application, and its depth and scope.
+Their conversation should lead to an agreement among the partners regarding the nature of the desired change.
+They must see eye-to-eye regarding expectations for the change process to be undertaken.

-Models for planning and educational change
+Models for Planning an Educational Change

 There are dozens of models that can be used to foster change.
-Each model is governed by different theoretical ideas, and naturally has advantages and disadvantages.
+Each model is based on different theoretical ideas and approaches, and naturally has advantages and disadvantages.

-After selecting the preferred model by the school consultant and the leading team, it is recommended to regard the model and its application as a theoretical roadmap or guidelines which will serve as the platform for change.
+After the consultant and the school’s leadership team select a preferred model, it should be viewed as a roadmap or guidelines which will serve as the platform for the change process and its implementation.

-It is beyond the scope of our project to go through more than a few theoretical models for change.
-It is recommended to further read about each one of them.
-In case the consultant is familiar with a different model for change, she is encouraged to put it to use (after a discussion with the project management).
+For reasons of space, we will only briefly discuss a few models for change here.
+Further reading to broaden and deepen understanding of them is recommended.
+If the consultant is familiar with a model for change that is not discussed here, she is free to use it (after discussion with the project managers).

-Possible models for planning educational change
+Possible Models for Planning Educational Change